 Canadian Household Debt-to-Disposable Income Ratio

-Rates have fluctuated around historically low levels since then.
+Rates have fluctuated around historically low levels since 2008.

 Household Debt-to-Disposable Income Ratio